Design Diary: The Smathers Centennial

 Obviously, with the library that started it all, Smathers.
 Originally named the University Library, this building has experienced multiple name changes before its current title, Smathers Library.
 However, the UF Libraries consist of six main-campus libraries and multiple satellite branches and facilities, so the communications team decided to capitalize on this milestone and celebrate the entire library system.
 This expanded our design possibilities, making the process significantly easier.

-The original design concept for our logos and brand kit was inspired by Florida, the Sunshine State.
-Utilizing images of sunshine, oranges and vintage Florida imagery was top of mind, but the design needed to be bold, recognizable and fit the UF brand’s established colors, fonts, etc. We wanted to pay homage to Florida using the Jerry Chicone Jr. Citrus Label Collection, but found that the labels are too detailed for a general logo that also felt like UF.
-Later in this diary, you’ll see how we still used the citrus labels, but chose UF branding for our logo design.
+The original design concept for our icon and brand kit was inspired by Florida, the Sunshine State.
+Utilizing images of sunshine, oranges and vintage Florida imagery was top of mind, but the design needed to be bold, recognizable and fit the UF brand’s established colors, fonts, etc. We wanted to pay homage to Florida using the Jerry Chicone Jr. Citrus Label Collection, but found that the labels are too detailed for a general icon that also felt like UF.
+Later in this diary, you’ll see how we still used the citrus labels, but chose UF branding for our icon design.

 Researching what other institutions have created for their own centennials was a massive aid in this brainstorming process.
 Luckily, our university has been around for a long time, so we used the University Florida’s College of Pharmacy’s 2023 Centennial as inspiration and looked towards other institutions for examples of successful centennial campaigns.